oracle/graal/docs/reference-manual/native-image/guides/create-heap-dump-from-native-executable.md

     ```shell
     $JAVA_HOME/bin/javac SVMHeapDump.java
     ```
-    Build a native executable using the `-H:+AllowVMInspection` command-line option.
+    Build a native executable using the `--enable-monitoring=heapdump` command-line option.
-    (This causes the resulting native executable to produce a heap dump when it receives a `USR1` signal.)
+    (This causes the resulting native executable to produce a heap dump when it receives a `SIGUSR1` signal.)

     ```shell
-    $JAVA_HOME/bin/native-image SVMHeapDump -H:+AllowVMInspection
+    $JAVA_HOME/bin/native-image SVMHeapDump --enable-monitoring=heapdump
     ```

     (The `native-image` builder creates a native executable from the `SVMHeapDump.class`.